yslan/yslan.github.io/_posts/2023-08-13-fem_connectivity.md

 The `genmap` is a robust tool that does two things, connectivity and partitioning.
 We will talk about partitioning in future post.

 The algorithm first sorts the coordinates based on their physical coordinates.
-With an user provide relative mesh tolerance (default = 0.2), if the distance of two vertices smaller than the criterion, then it assign the same node index.
+With an user-provided relative mesh tolerance (default = 0.2), if the distance of two vertices smaller than the criterion, then they share the same node index.

+The tol here is an #\epsilon$-ball that can cover the leaking holes in mesh.
-Larger tol is more forgiving to the bad mesh.
-However, if tol is too large, it will fuse too many points together which collapse the hex elements and causing zero Jacobian value.
+Therefore, a larger tol is more forgiving to the bad mesh.
+However, if tol is too large, it can fuse too many points together, which collapses and degenerates the hex elements and causing zero Jacobian value.

 The smaller tol can usually get a valid connectivity for high aspect ratio mesh.
-The limit $tol \to 0$ will make each elements isolated, which can still be valid but it's usually not what we want.
+The "valid" here means runnable in Nek, which doesn't mean it's correct.
+For example, at the limit $tol \to 0$, all elements are treated as isolated subdomains that is not connected to others.

+The "isolated" elements is harder to detect but it usually generates an empty boundary condition.
 The recommendation workflow for `genmap` is
 1. Use default tol (0.2) by hitting the return key
 2. If it fails, tighten the tol
 3. Repeat 2 until it works, but user must be very careful if tol is, says, less than $10^{-3}$

+Keep in mind that, precision matters.
+If a mesh has high aspect ratio but only stored in ascii `.rea` format, it might not have enough of precision to use tol-based connectivity tools.

 ### 3.2. `.con`/`.co2` file and `gencon`